UWE-Ruby/week-02/README.md

 describe "Strings" do
   context "when calling strip" do

-    it "should remove all whitespace from the beginning and the end of the string"
+    it "should remove all whitespace from the beginning and the end of the string" do

         lyrics = "  Hello, is it me you're looking for I can see it in your eyes  "